Installation of TrackMe

 Splunk Enterprise

-Installing TrackMe on Splunk Enterprise on-premise deployments depends on the type of deployment.
+Installing TrackMe on Splunk Enterprise on-premises deployments depends on the type of deployment.

-Notes for older generation of Splunk (prior to Splunk 9.x)
+Notes for Older Generations of Splunk (prior to Splunk 9.x)

-TrackMe is developed for the latest generation of Splunk software, therefore some built-in parameters are primarly targeting Splunk 9.x compatible configuration.
+TrackMe is developed for the latest generation of Splunk software; therefore, some built-in parameters are primarily targeting Splunk 9.x compatible configurations.

-If you are running TrackMe on a version prior to Splunk 9.x, you should apply the following custom:
+If you are running TrackMe on a version prior to Splunk 9.x, you should apply the following customizations:

 Create a local/distsearch.conf: